jdpaquette/jdpaquette.github.io/README.md

 ### Day Nine
 Feb.
 11th, 2025

 Had a lot of meeting at the "day job" today.
 Also had a lot of grading to due in my two C++ programming courses I teach at University along with a hour long live session.
+With that said, I was still able to complete some sections in the SoloLearn app in the Python section.
+I am currently in day two of the Venus League with 265xp.

 ### Day Eight
 Feb.
 10th, 2025